 Often individuals are unaware of the role a physiotherapist can play throughout the 40 or so weeks of pregnancy and do not seek care until they notice pelvic floor dysfunction or doming of the abdominals caused by residual abdominal separation (termed diastasis rectus abdominus).
 Post-partum care provides assessment of the muscles of the pelvic floor, scar mobilization, breathing and muscle recruitment strategies, postural tips for breastfeeding, baby wearing, and lifting, as well as guidelines for safe return to impact exercise.
 Pelvic physiotherapy is valuable for both cesarean and vaginal deliveries, especially when interventions such as an episiotomy, vacuum, or forceps are involved.

-When a new parent is in her optimal state of physical health it contributes to her emotional and social health, as well as her ability to care for her new baby.
+When a new parent is in an optimal state of physical health it contributes to emotional and social health, as well as the ability to care for a new baby.